Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 • Romance-based Crypto Scams

 Often called ‘ romance scams,’ these involve building trust through relationships before requesting bitcoin for emergencies, travel, or fake investments.
 Victims are emotionally manipulated and defrauded over time.
+Read here to know more about romance scams - ways to spot and avoid them.

 • Phishing Scams